murtex/cdp/README.md

 Cue-distractor package
 ======================

-- the detailed package documentation can be found [here](https://github.com/murtex/cdp/blob/master/doc/cdp.pdf "package documentation") ([download](https://github.com/murtex/cdp/raw/master/doc/cdp.pdf "package documentation"))

 General
 -------

+- the detailed package documentation can be found [here](https://github.com/murtex/cdp/blob/master/doc/cdp.pdf "package documentation") (download [pdf](https://github.com/murtex/cdp/raw/master/doc/cdp.pdf "package documentation"))
-- directories starting with a plus sign (`+`) contain MATLAB sources and are used to subdivide the package structure (see [Packages Create Namespaces](https://www.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html "MATLAB documentation") for how to use them)
+- directories starting with a plus sign (`+`) contain MATLAB sources and are namespaces used to subdivide the package structure (see [Packages Create Namespaces](https://www.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html "MATLAB documentation") for how to use them)
+- the package itself needs to be on the MATLAB search path (see [`addpath`](https://www.mathworks.com/help/matlab/ref/addpath.html "MATLAB documentation") on how to do this)

 Modules/Namespaces
 ------------------